tiacsys/kicad-library-utils/README.md

 **check_3d_coverage.py**: Script for checking which KiCad footprints in a `.pretty` library have 3D models.
 It also shows unused 3D model files.

-**comparelibs.sh**: Script to compare to versions of the same library.
+**comparelibs.py**: Script to compare two versions of the same library.
 Used as part of the `kicad-symbols` CI.

 [KLC]: http://kicad-pcb.org/libraries/klc/